-How Often Should You Really Wash Your Bras?
+How Often Should You Wash Your Bra?
+Experts Weigh In

 What's the best way to wash an underwire bra?

-If you gulped at the thought of a bi-wear wash, Koch assures that routine cleaning quickly becomes second nature overtime.
+Although such frequent bra-washing sounds overwhelming, Koch assures that routine cleaning quickly becomes second nature over time.
 And as for methodology: "There's only one way," says Koch, a hand-wash purist.
-Unlike most other clothing, bras contain 35 to 40 pieces, as well as metal, which will quickly weather in the washing machine.
-Instead he tells clients to opt for a low-suds detergent, like Forever New or the customer-favorite Soak, and simply wash in the bathroom sink for 4 to 5 minutes before hanging on the shower rod or towel rack to dry overnight.
-No need for a half-hour commitment.
+Unlike most other clothing, bras contain 35 to 40 pieces, as well as metal, which can quickly weather in the washing machine.
+Instead, he tells clients to opt for a low-suds detergent, like The Laundress Delicate Wash ($19; amazon.com) or the customer-favorite Soak ($16; amazon.com), and gently wash—not wring—in the bathroom sink for four to five minutes before hanging on the shower rod or towel rack to dry overnight.

 However, you can machine-wash bras on a gentle cycle if you have a mesh washing bag to protect them from snagging and tears (remember to use cold water and close the clasps first!).
 But no matter what, never machine-dry: "Most damage to the fibers and elasticity actually happens in the hot dryer since the high heat will reduce the fabric's elasticity and distort padding and straps." says Lindsey Boyd, co-founder of The Laundress.
 "Always hang-dry instead."